dimingo/Go-Cocepts/README.md

 # Go-Cocepts

-This are tutorials code I use to grasp go concepts
+These are tutorials code I use to grasp go concepts